 Don't worry, you will not be responsible for cleaning your stateroom each day.
 Isn’t vacation great?

 Every cabin is assigned a cabin steward who works with the ship’s housekeeping team to clean your cabin, change your linens, take out the trash, and tidy up.
-Your steward will also help you with any cabin-based requests, such as bringing fresh ice and taking your laundry to be cleaned.
+Your steward will also help you with any cabin-based requests, such as bringing fresh ice, taking your laundry to be cleaned, or providing extra towels.

-Your cabin steward will also turn down your bed for you at night, and maybe leave you a cute puppy or swan made of folded-up towels on your bed.
+Additionally, they will turn down your bed for you at night, and maybe leave you a cute puppy or swan made of folded-up towels on your bed.

 Note that some cruise lines, such as Royal Caribbean, have strayed away from twice-per-day servicing.
 Upon embarkation, you might be asked whether you want your cabin to be serviced in the morning or the afternoon.